levshuster/music-from-weather-around-the-world/README.md

 4. Open the MAX patch

-  - Install CNMAT externals from the Max Package Manager
+  - Install CNMAT externals from the MAX Package Manager then restart MAX
   - click on the `port 9000 ` message box to start listening

 5. Click on the map to fetch historical weather data and pipe it into our autmosphere generator.